gageoleighton/thermostat/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------

 This project is a fairly comprehensive implementation of a Thermostat for a Raspberry Pi, designed to run on the new 7" Touch Sensitive LCD screen.
+I am using this project as my default thermostat so updates will be infrequent and random, hopefully usefull.

 Key features include: